 One advantage for vacationing baseball fans is that Cactus League stadiums are much closer to each other geographically than Florida, so it's possible to catch multiple games in the same day in different Arizona stadiums.

-For lots more information about the history and future of America's favorite pastime, check out the related HowStuffWorks links on the next page.
+For lots more information about the history and future of America's favorite pastime, check out the related HowStuffWorks links below.